danwhitston/benefits-modeller/README.md

 ### Compiling the grammar definition

-To recompile the grammar, e.g. if you update the parser or if you want to compile and explore the grammar using Java features such as `grun` GUI output, you'll need Java installed.
+To recompile the grammar in Java, e.g. if you want to compile and explore the grammar using Java features such as `grun` GUI output, you'll need Java installed.
 You'll also need to install Antlr4 as detailed at <https://github.com/antlr/antlr4/blob/master/doc/getting-started.md#unix>.

 Then, for example if you want to compile the grammar in Java and display a tree representation of some BEN code:

 ```sh
 antlr4 -o ./lib/ BENEFIT_LANGUAGE.g4